Apply for street trading licences

 Street trading policy

-Read our street trading policy which came into force on 1 April 2016 and was updated in September 2018.
+Read our street trading policy which came into force on 1 April 2016 and was updated following a period of consultation, in December 2020.

 Street trading regulations aim to ensure the safety of trading on the streets – both one-off traders and special events, such as Lichfield Food Festival and the Lichfield Festival Market.
 Street trading consents can apply to both public land and private land (provided the landowner gives permission for the land to be used for an event).